jgilfoil/cluster-infra/README.md

 ## k3sup Deployment

 First prep the target server.
+This playbook will:
+ * prep the target server with sudoers nopasswd access for the user account.
+ * set the second nic to be optional to reduce boot time while it dhcp times out on it
+ * set local timezone on target
+ * setup the local control VM environment with tools and configuration needed to control the nodes and cluster.

-First time you must specify the become password.
-The playbook will set NOPASSWORD in the suoders file for subsequent runs.
+First time you must specify the sudo password(become).
+The playbook will set NOPASSWORD in the suoders file so that it won't be required for any subsequent runs against a given target.
 ```
 ansible-playbook odroid-bootstrap.yml -i hosts --limit odroid-## --extra-var="ansible_become_password=<bootstrap password>"
 ```